CS2103AUG2016-W15-C3/addressbook-level4/docs/DeveloperGuide.md

 ##Introduction

 Taskell is a simple software for users to keep track of their daily tasks and manage their busy schedule.
+Key board lovers reap the full benefit of Taskell as it implements a command-line interface.

 This guide will help you understand the design and implementation of Taskell.
+It helps you understand how Taskell works and how you can contribute for further development.
+This guide follows a top-down approach by giving an overview of the essential components first followed by thorough explanation later.

 ## Setting Up